Globus Data Transfer Guide

 Step 1: Submit a ticket to activate Globus access for your DesignSafe/TACC Account

-After successfully authenticating at your chosen Identity Provider, you are redirected back to CILogon, where you can find your Certificate Subject that you will need to copy and paste in the next step:
+After authenticating via the Identity Provider, you will be redirected back to CILogon, where you can find your Certificate Subject that you will need to copy and paste for Step3.

 /DC=org/DC=cilogon/C=US/O=University of Texas at Austin/CN=Sample Person A00000

-Step 3: Activate Your Desktop/Laptop as a Globus Endpoint and Transfer Files
+Step 4: Activate Your Desktop/Laptop as a Globus Endpoint and Connect

-Upon successful login you, you will be directed to the "Manage Data" landing page.
+Upon successful login you, you will be directed to the "File Manager" landing page.